-- Conduct a requirement analysis – Think about your current data journey, how do you currently use your data?
+Think about your current data journey, how do you currently use your data?
 Do you want to track orders, manage your supply chain or assess the efficiency of your HR assets?
 Do your operations/project teams manually track data?
 Do you already have a BI software that falls short of the expectations?
 Does it just focus on analyzing your past operations whereas you want future predictions and suggestions?
 Are there outdated interfaces, poor usability or complex integrations with existing systems?
 Also consider if you want to get more out of an already-existing data-heavy system (such as your ERP/CRM) by adding a data analysis software, or if you want to build a fully custom core application.

 To find answers to these questions, interview internal target users (who are responsible for managing/using these processes and projects every day) and identify their pain points.
 This will help you to create a list of “must-have”, “good-to-have” and “not necessary” features and get a direction for designing your BI software.

-- Decide the technology architecture, maintenance and support – Once you’re crystal clear on what your analytics software will include, you need to decide the technical and functional framework for it.
+Once you’re crystal clear on what your analytics software will include, you need to decide the technical and functional framework for it.
 How will the data be managed and standardized?
 (Hint: creating a structured data warehouse will ensure data continuity and standardization).
 What technologies will be used to build each module and functionality of the software?
 What hardware will be required to support this?
 How will possible issues, changes and configurations to the software be managed?
 Is there an internal team available to maintain the software, support and train the users?
 Some key factors to remember when considering technologies and data servers are: server performance, availability, scalability, maintainability, recoverability and existing infrastructure.

-- Plan the project – Now, you need to actually plan the project.
+Now, you need to actually plan the project.
 We recommend following the principles recommended by the Project Management Body of Knowledge (PMBOK)!
 Below is our tried-and-tested project management framework that we’ve used for 20+ years!

 You should start by mapping out the detailed project phases, key milestones, timelines, relevant stakeholders and the tools needed to complete each phase.
 The following tools/concepts are amazing to develop a comprehensive, unambiguous project plan:

-- Initiate the project – Once you get the senior management’s alignment, all there’s left to do is execute the project, keep everyone in the loop and track progress.
+Once you get the senior management’s alignment, all there’s left to do is execute the project, keep everyone in the loop and track progress.
 Make sure to follow the Agile and Scrum frameworks with 2 week sprints; this way you’ll receive constant iterative feedback from the target user which you can immediately apply to enrich your product development.
 At the end of it, you’ll have your own fantastic data analytics solution!

 If you’d rather focus on your core activities and leave the technical stuff to us, we’d love the chance to work with you as your decision support system and build a data analytics software completely suited to your exact requirements!
 Our experience analyzing data for 7 healthcare clients over the years empowers us to adapt to your needs and serve you!